Marc Polmans: 2020: First two Major wins, US and French Open debut

-2021: Australian Open semifinal mixed doubles, Wimbledon singles debut
+2021: Australian mixed doubles semifinal, Wimbledon singles debut

-For the third year in a row being awarded a wildcard, he lost in the first round of the Australian Open to Marton Fucsovics but he made the semifinals of the 2021 Australian Open – Mixed doubles with Storm Sanders.
+For the third year in a row being awarded a wildcard, he lost in the first round of the Australian Open to Márton Fucsovics but he made the semifinals of the 2021 Australian Open – Mixed doubles with Storm Sanders.

 He qualified for the first time in his career into the main singles draw of the 2021 Wimbledon Championships.
-Polmans defeated former quarterfinalist Yen-Hsun Lu in the first round.
+Polmans defeated former quarterfinalist Lu Yen-hsun in the first round.
 Polmans lost to 19th seed Cristian Garín in round two.

-In July, Polmans reached the quarterfinal at the Kitzbühel Open in doubles partnering Pedro Martinez.
+In July, Polmans reached the quarterfinal at the Kitzbühel Open in doubles partnering Pedro Martínez.
 Polmans ended 2021 with a singles ranking of World No. 196 and a doubles ranking of World No. 103.

-2022–2024: Hiatus, substantial rankings drop, back to Challenger tour
+2022–2024: Hiatus, substantial rankings drop, comeback

 Polmans lost in the second round of qualifying at the 2022 Australian Open.

 He also lost in the first round of qualifying at the 2022 US Open.

 He won his seventh doubles Challenger title in Korea with Max Purcell and returned to the top 300 in doubles jumping up 345 places to world No. 297 on 24 October 2022.

-He was disqualified in the last round of qualifications at the 2023 Rolex Shanghai Masters for hitting a ball at the umpire in frustration and subsequently lost all the rankings points and prize money.
+Polmans was disqualified in the last round of qualifying at the 2023 Rolex Shanghai Masters for hitting a ball at the umpire in frustration and subsequently lost all the rankings points and prize money.

-He made back to back semifinals at the 2023 Australian Open – Mixed doubles and the 2024 Australian Open with Olivia Gadecki as a wildcard pair.

-In singles, at the same tournament, ranked No. 154 he also received another wildcard for the main draw and his fourth overall but lost in straight sets to compatriot Alexei Popyrin.
+Polmans made back to back semifinals at the 2023 Australian Open and 2024 Australian Opens with Olivia Gadecki as a wildcard pair.
+In singles, at the 2024 tournament, ranked No. 154, he also received another wildcard for the main draw and his fourth overall but lost in straight sets to compatriot Alexei Popyrin.

+2026: First ATP titles, Wimbledon mixed doubles final

+Entering as a wildcard pairing, Polmans and compatriot Jason Kubler were runners-up at the Australian Open, losing to sixth seeds Christian Harrison and Neal Skupski in the final.

+Playing with Romain Arneodo, he won his first ATP Tour doubles title at the Geneva Open in May, defeating Yuki Bhambri and Michael Venus in the final.

+Teaming with fellow Australian player Storm Hunter, Polmans reached the mixed doubles final at Wimbledon, losing to second seeds Marcelo Arévalo and Jeļena Ostapenko in three sets.

+In July, partnering Lucas Miedler, he won the doubles title at the Gstaad Open, defeating Marcelo Demoliner and Robert Galloway in the final.
+Six days later they overcame Jakob Schnaitter and Mark Wallner in the final to claim the trophy at the Kitzbühel Open.